-This policy relates to the delivery of University of the Sunshine Coast coursework programs whether in Australia or overseas, wholly or in part, in a delivery arrangement with a Third Party education provider and sets out the requirements and responsibilities for ensuring compliance with relevant higher education legislation and standards.
+This policy relates to the delivery of USC (the University) coursework programs whether in Australia or overseas, wholly or in part, in a delivery arrangement with a Third Party education provider and sets out the requirements and responsibilities for ensuring compliance with relevant higher education legislation and standards.

 2. Policy scope and application

-2.1 This policy applies to all University of the Sunshine Coast coursework programs where there are arrangements with a Third Party to provide services such as: program or course delivery (teaching, learning and assessment); student admissions; library, information services and student support services.
+2.1 This policy applies to all USC coursework programs where there are arrangements with a Third Party to provide services such as: program or course delivery (teaching, learning and assessment); student admissions; library, information services and student support services.

-2.2 This policy must be applied by all University of the Sunshine Coast staff involved in the development and administration of these arrangements.
+2.2 This policy must be applied by all USC staff involved in the development and administration of these arrangements.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: